 Talking about Skills in English

-Hello English learners.
+Hello, English learners.
 Welcome to a new lesson.
-We will look at some vocabulary you need for talking about skills in English.
+We will review some vocabulary you need for talking about skills in English.

-You have probably been to a job interview or filled in the application form.
+You have probably attended a job interview or completed an application form.
 One of the most common questions the interviewers ask is about your skills.
 By the way, skill refers to your ability to perform a job and it usually comes from practice.

 Good/bad at